 Office of Graduate Studies Syllabus Description Template

-Feel free to copy, edit, and paste the following description into your course syllabi.
+Please copy and paste the following description into your course syllabi.

 The Office of Graduate Studies and the Graduate Resource Center (GRC), a unit within the Office of Graduate Studies, provide service and academic and professional development opportunities to graduate students.
 The Office of Graduate Studies oversees some of the administrative procedures related to graduate study and provides funding opportunities to graduate students while the GRC hosts workshops and webinars, provides writing support to graduate students, and provides advising services on institutional graduate requirements and policies.
 Please enroll in the GRC Canvas Course to sign up to receive announcements from the Office of Graduate Studies, which often include information about important deadlines, events in the GRC and in other campus departments, and information about opportunities for funding and professional development.
 Visit the Office of Graduate Studies website for a full description of resources and services.